-Trade Deadline: Five biggest winners and losers for Fantasy Baseball
+Trade Deadline: Five biggest winners and losers for Fantasy Baseball include Sonny Gray, Yu Darvish, Jonathan Lucroy

-Yu Darvish and Sonny Gray were the biggest names moved at the trade deadline, but they weren't the only big winners.
+Yu Darvish and Sonny Gray were the biggest names moved at the trade deadline, but they weren't the only winners.
 Scott White has his five biggest winners and losers.

-After a mostly quiet 36 hours leading up to it, the trade deadline did finally offer some drama, with the Yankees and Dodgers each swinging a deal for an ace in the final hour.
+After a mostly quiet 36 hours leading up to it, the trade deadline did finally offer some drama, with the New York Yankees and Los Angeles Dodgers each swinging a deal for an ace in the final hour.

 But Fantasy Baseball was feeling the effects well before then.
 Quite simply, the trade deadline took a wrecking ball to our relief pitcher rankings, toppling what had been weeks of stability at the most volatile position in Fantasy.

-Changes are coming in Minnesota, Detroit, Miami and the Mets' side of New York -- changes almost certainly for the worse.
+Changes are coming in Minnesota, Detroit, Miami and the New York Mets ' side of New York -- changes almost certainly for the worse.

-Where do Fantasy owners turn now for saves, and what do we make of Yu Darvish's and Sonny Gray's new surroundings?
+Where do Fantasy owners turn now for saves, and what do we make of Yu Darvish 's and Sonny Gray 's new surroundings?
 I give you my five biggest winners and losers from the trade deadline, at least as far as Fantasy Baseball is concerned.

 Note: How early must a trade be completed to qualify as a "deadline deal?"
 For the purposes of this piece, Friday.
-Any trades made prior to then -- Jose Quintana to the Cubs, Lucas Duda to the Rays, etc. -- weren't considered for Winners and Losers.
+Any trades made prior to then -- Jose Quintana to the Chicago Cubs , Lucas Duda to the Tampa Bay Rays , etc. -- weren't considered for Winners and Losers.

 |1